 S&P's long-term issue credit ratings range from AAA to D. The BBB rating is ranked fourth of ten rating categories.
 An obligation rated BBB exhibits adequate protection parameters.
-However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitment on the obligation.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.